Rethinking Theoretical Illumination for Efficient Low-Light Image Enhancement: Methodology

-Four loss functions are used to supervise our approach, including L1 loss, perceptual loss, HDR loss, and SSIM loss.
-The L1 loss function, a commonly use loss function that performs better in image enhancement and restoration, is defined as:
+In supervised learning, we use four loss functions to guide our approach: L1 loss, perceptual loss, SSIM loss, and HDR L1 loss.

+The L1 loss function, a commonly used loss function that performs better in image enhancement and restoration, is defined as:

-where \(\hat{Y}\) is the output and \(Y^{GT}\) is the ground truth.
+where \(\hat{Y}\) is the output and \(Y^\text{GT}\) is the ground truth.

-Perceptual loss~\cite{johnson2016perceptual} is a loss function commonly used in image restoration, style transfer, and image generation.
+Perceptual loss~\cite{johnson2016perceptual} is commonly used in image restoration, style transfer, and generation.
 It emphasizes capturing high-level features and structures that closely resemble human perception.
 The loss can be expressed as:

 where \(\Psi\) represents the feature extractor of VGG16.